 - Cover Version: "Back Door Man" was covered by The Doors on their debut The Doors.
 Soundgarden covered "Smokestack Lightnin'".
-"How Many More Times" on Led Zeppelin's Led Zeppelin was inspired by Howlin' Wolf's "How Many More Years" and "Lemon Song"" from Led Zeppelin's Led Zeppelin II was plagiarized almost note for note from Howlin' Wolf's "Killing Floor".
-Reissues have given him the credit he deserves.
+"How Many More Times" on Led Zeppelin's Led Zeppelin was inspired by "How Many More Years" and "Lemon Song"" from Led Zeppelin's Led Zeppelin II was plagiarized almost note-for-note from "Killing Floor".
+A lawsuit from Chess Records in the early '70s and an out-of-court settlement have given him the credit he deserves.

 - Guttural Growler: His deep and powerful growling voice sounds very impressive.
 Compare him to Captain Beefheart and you immediately hear that he copied his vocal style eerily perfect.

 - Howling to the Night: His singing voice was compared to howlin' wolves, thus earning him his stage name.
 A literal howling wolf is depicted on the cover of Moanin' In The Moonlight.

 - I Have Many Names: He was also known as Big Foot Chester and Bull Cow during his youth.